scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 type than the one inferred by the Scala 2.13 (for more information, read [the type inference section](incompatibilities/table.md#type-inference)).
 This command goal is to find the necessary types to add in order to make you code compiles.

-If the libraries has not been ported correctly, running `migrage projectId` would fail with the failing libraries.
+If the libraries has not been ported correctly, running `migrage projectId` will fail reporting the problematic libraries.
 ```shell
 > migrate main
 [info] We are going to migrate your project main to scala 3